0hN1ght/ShreTeq-Hackaton/README.md

+NOTICE:- DO NOT USE THIS REPOSITORY USE https://github.com/Chetanya507/ShreTeq-Hackaton AS THIS HAS A PROBLEM SO WE WERE NOT ABLE TO UPLOAD ANY FILES ON THE LAST DAY

 Newsify

 Description:- This platform brings and verifys news from various articles, it also allows users to upload their own news for verification by our algorithm